hashicorp/consul/website/source/docs/agent/http.html.markdown

 to match that of the agent.
 If only `Node` is provided, then the node, and all associated services and checks are deleted.
 If `CheckID` is provided, only that check belonging to the node is removed.
-If `ServiceID` is provided, then the service along with it's associated health check (if any) is removed.
+If `ServiceID` is provided, then the service along with its associated health check (if any) is removed.

 If the API call succeeds a 200 status code is returned.